CharlieChenEC/sonic-utilities/doc/Command-Reference.md

   Name      Type       Binding          Description      Stage
   --------  ---------  ---------------  ---------------- -------
-  EVERFLOW  MIRROR     Ethernet16       EVERFLOW         ingress
+  EVERFLOW  MIRROR     Ethernet16       EVERFLOW         ingress Ethernet96
-                       Ethernet96
   					 Ethernet108
   					 Ethernet112
   					 PortChannel0001
   					 PortChannel0002
   SNMP_ACL  CTRLPLANE  SNMP             SNMP_ACL         ingress
   DT_ACL_T1 L3         Ethernet0        DATA_ACL_TABLE_1 egress
   					 Ethernet4
   					 Ethernet112
   					 Ethernet116
   SSH_ONLY  CTRLPLANE  SSH              SSH_ONLY         ingress
   ```

 **show acl rule**

-This command displays all the ACL rules present in all the ACL tables or only the rules present in specified table "TABLE_NAME" or only the rule matching the RULE_ID option.
+This command displays all the ACL rules present in all the ACL tables or only the rules present in specified table "table_name" or only the rule matching the rule_name option.
 Output from the command gives the following information about the rules
 1) Table name - ACL table name to which the rule belongs to.
-2) Rule name - ACL rule name
+2) Rule name - ACL rule name.
 3) Priority - Priority for this rule.
 4) Action - Action to be performed if the packet matches with this ACL rule.

-It can be:
+    - It can be:
       - "DROP"/"FORWARD"("ACCEPT" for control plane ACL)
       - "REDIRECT: redirect-object" for redirect rule, where "redirect-object" is either:
         -  physical interface name, e.g. "Ethernet10"
         -  port channel name, e.g. "PortChannel0002"
         -  next-hop IP address, e.g. "10.0.0.1"
         -  next-hop group set of IP addresses with comma seperator, e.g. "10.0.0.1,10.0.0.3"
       - "MIRROR INGRESS|EGRESS: session-name" for mirror rules, where "session-name" refers to mirror session

-Users can choose to have a default permit rule or default deny rule.
+    - Users can choose to have a default permit rule or default deny rule.
 In case of default "deny all" rule, add the permitted rules on top of the deny rule.
 In case of the default "permit all" rule, users can add the deny rules on top of it.
 If users have not confgured any rule, SONiC allows all traffic (which is "permit all").

 5) Match - The fields from the packet header that need to be matched against the same present in the incoming traffic.

 - Usage:
   ```
-  show acl rule [<table_name>] [<rule_id>]
+  show acl rule [<table_name> [<rule_name>]]
   ```

 - Example: